 What is Hades’ Symbol?

-Hades’ primary symbol is a bident, a two-pronged instrument that has lengthy history as both a fishing and hunting tool, a combat weapon, and as a farming implement.
+Hades’ primary symbol is a bident, a two-pronged instrument that has a lengthy history as both a fishing and hunting tool, a combat weapon, and a farming implement.

 Not to be mistaken with the three-pronged trident carried by Poseidon, the bident was a more versatile tool that would be used to break up rocky, pact earth to make it more pliable.
 As Hades exists as the King of the Underworld, him being able to pierce the earth makes some amount of sense.
 After all, in the Orphic hymn “To Plouton,” the Underworld is noted to be “subterranean,” “thick-shaded,” and as “dark.”